 - Location: Estrada de São Bartolomeu, 5300, Bragança

 Inside the castle and after visiting the donjon and Santa Maria church, you should also visit the Iberian Museum of the Mask and Costume.
-This museum shows to its visitors several traditions from Bragança but also from northern Portugal.
+This museum shows to its visitors several traditions from Bragança but also from Northern Portugal.

 Outside the castle, you can drive to Abade do Baçal Museum.
 This museum is another place you should visit since it has a huge collection of religious art, archaeology and jewellery.

-Our journey to Bragança has ended but the promise to return has stayed!
+My journey to Bragança has ended but the promise to return has stayed!